devzing/bloxberg-validator-node/README.md

 ### Configure the Validator

 - Edit the docker-compose.yml file with a text editor (e.g., nano or vim).
-- Locate the NATIP variable and replace it with your server's external IP address.
+- Locate the NAT_IP variable and replace it with your server's external IP address.
 - Save the changes.

 ### Set Validator Password

 - Navigate to the src/validator-data directory.
-- Open the validator/validator.pwd file using a text editor.
+- Open the validator.pwd file using a text editor.
 - Create a strong password to encrypt your private key.
 - Save the password securely.